QuickBase/interview-demos/ai/README.md

 ### Stretch Goals
+- You can augment the data with LLM.
+Ask something like GPT to generate more App JSON.
+Let us know your experience.
 - As a stretch, you can use AWS Bedrock/GCP/Azure, to demonstrate your cloud knowledge.
 This is completely optional
 - As a stretch, you can also containerize your application to demonstrate your knowledge of operations.
 This is completely optional
 - You can skip the unit tests unless it helps you.